kosmobiker/godel_mlflow_demo/README.md

 ### MLFlow in practice

-Exists differents scenarious with work with ml models:
+Exists different scenarios with work with ML models:

-- Single data scientist, generally competition model (kaggle or another)
+- Single data scientist, generally competition model (Kaggle or another)
 - Cross functional team with one data scientist, in this exists only one model but someone in the company can check the model and how to recreate
 - multiple data scientist that work in multiple ml models, in this point is necessary get a control of deploys and how to is created every model

-A example of this scenaries is:
+An example of this scenarios is:

 - MLFlow run in local

-    + in this scenario is create a default folder with name mlruns, and in this is created the default experiment in folder 0 and only using yml meta
+    + in this scenario is create a default folder with name `mlruns`, and in this is created the default experiment in folder 0 and only using yml meta
     + If another experiment is created this take the number 1 and save all data in artifacts
     + if run mlflow ui this load all experiments to show

 - MLFlow using a local database and tracking server

-    + generraly is used when I need test multiple hyper parameters in the model
+    + generally is used when I need test multiple hyper parameters in the model
-    + is necesary run mlflow server and add where is saved the artifacts
+    + is necessary run mlflow server and add where is saved the artifacts
-    + this created one folder artifacts_local, in this is saved the artifacts of model with metadata
+    + this created one folder `artifacts_local`, in this is saved the artifacts of model with metadata

 - MLFlow remote

     + in this scenario generally is used when multiple data scientist work in multiple model
-    + using a remote server (EC2 in case of AWS), S3 to save artifacts and RDS (postgresql)
+    + using a remote server (EC2 in case of AWS), S3 to save artifacts and RDS (PostgreSQL)
     + here is used the url of server
     + a good practice in this case is use ec2-role to access in S3, is not a good idea use a IAM user
     + another good practice is block the port and public access to RDS and use the EC2 to connect